ManagedKube/kubernetes-common-services/kubernetes/gotk/README.md

 export GITHUB_TOKEN=<your-token>
 ```

 This personal token is not used as a deployment mechanism.
-This token is used in the provisioning process.
+This token is used in the provisioning process ONLY.
 It will use this token to create a deployment ssh key in the repository.
 This is more of a convenience way of adding all the necessary permissions for the in-cluster source controllers can reach the Git repository to sync.
-If you don't want to do this, you can alternatively add the Kubernetes secret into the `gitops-system` namespace with the private key to use.
+If you don't want to do this, you can alternatively add the Kubernetes secret into the `gotk-system` namespace with the private key to use.

 ### Setting up the `dev` cluster
 Bootstrap the `dev` cluster: